zhannamatuzak/math-with-crab/README.md

 ### **Potential Features**

-- Create a high score using Window localStorage Property;
 - Add the heavy level to the game: catching the answers in the bubbles.
 The swimming bubbles already have the numbers on it.

 ## Design